TriducRoyDo/Voltorb-Flip/README.md

 - Tip 2: When starting a level, if you see any rows are columns where the bomb number (the bottom number on value-bomb indicators) is 0 that means that row/column is completely safe and you should flip all the cards in that row/column first.
 Even if all the cards are x1, these will still count as multiplier cards flipped for the level which helps if you later hit a bomb and prevent any big level demotions.

-- Secret: If a player clears 5 levels in a row, each level flipping at least 8 multiplier cards before winning, then they will be promoted straight to the max level 8!
+- Secret: Normally, the max level a player can reach is 7.
+However, if a player clears 5 levels in a row, each level flipping at least 8 multiplier cards before winning, then they will be promoted straight to the secret max level 8!
+This level has the highest possible scores you can achieve in any one level and has lesser bombs than level 7 allowing easier clears.

 ## Additional resources
 - https://bulbapedia.bulbagarden.net/wiki/Voltorb_Flip - Explains the game's mechanics and some possible strategies, also reveals the possible number of bombs/x2/x3 cards that can appear per level.